2600P Family Education Rights and Privacy Act: Disclosure of Student Information (Procedures)

 Students have the right to ask that records be corrected if they believe those records are inaccurate, misleading, or in violation of their privacy rights.
 The following procedures are in place for correcting education records.

-- The student must formally ask the vice president of student services to amend a record.
+- The student must formally ask the vice president of student affairs to amend a record.
 The request should identify the specific record, the part of the record to be amended, and the reason why the student believes it is inaccurate, misleading, or in violation of his or her privacy rights.

 - Bellevue College decides whether or not to comply with the student’s request.